-Figure 5.
+Figure 4.
 Number of commits per team member in periods of three months.

-Table 5 shows that a team of four developers is working on the system.
+The first step to acquire an overview of a system is to build a histogram of the team to get an impression about the fluctuations of the team members over time.
+Figure 4 shows that a team of four developers is working on the system.
 There is also a fifth author contributing changes in the last two periods only.
-The composition of the team varies over time.

-Figure 4 shows the Ownership Map of our case study.
+Figure 5 shows the Ownership Map of our case study.
 The upper half are Java files, the bottom half are JSP pages.
 The files of both modules are ordered according to the similarity of their commit signature.
 For the sake of readability we use S1 as a shorthand for the Java files part of the system, and S2 as a shorthand for the JSP files part.
 Time is cut into eight periods P1 to P8, each covering three months.
 The paragraphs below discuss each period in detail, and show how to read the Ownership Map in order to answer our initial questions.

-The shorthands in paranthesis denote the labels R1 to R15 as given on Figure 4.
+The shorthands in paranthesis denote the labels R1 to R15 as given on Figure 5.